aditimarkanda14363-web/GoodReads-Market-Analysis-Dashboard-/README.md

 ---

-Project Summary
+## Project Summary

-This project treats the Goodreads catalogue as a real publisher engagement — the kind a marketing or business analyst at Penguin Random House or HarperCollins would run to guide acquisition, promotion, and investment decisions.
+This project treats the Goodreads catalogue as a real publisher engagement — the kind a marketing or business analyst at Book Company  would run to guide acquisition, promotion, and investment decisions.
 Every visualisation answers a specific business or marketing question, and every question leads to a decision recommendation.

-Dataset: 13,507 books · 5,543 authors · 490M ratings · Genres, page counts, publication years, avg ratings, ratings count · Goodreads Works

----

 **Dataset:** 13,507 books · 5,543 authors · 490M ratings · Genres, page counts, publication years, avg ratings, ratings count · Goodreads Works